 - 2 Tablespoons (30g) unsalted butter, softened to room temperature

-- 3/4 cup (65g) natural unsweetened or Dutch-process cocoa powder
+- 3/4 cup (62g) natural unsweetened or Dutch-process cocoa powder

 - Place semi-sweet chocolate in a large heatproof bowl.
 Microwave in four fifteen second increments, stirring after each, for a total of 60 seconds.
 Stir until almost completely melted.
 Set aside.
 Why are you doing this?
 I like to briefly warm the chocolate before it is mixed with the cream to help initiate the melting and mixing process.

-- Line a lage baking sheet with parchment paper or a silicone baking mat.
+- Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

 - Remove mixture from the refrigerator.
 Measure 1 teaspoon, roll mixture in your hands into a ball as best as you can, then place on the baking sheet.
 The mixture might be a little sticky.
-Coat your palms with a little cocoa powder, which I find helps you handle the mixture.
+Coat your palms with a little cocoa powder, which makes the mixture easier to handle.
 Repeat rolling the rest of the mixture.
-(A rolling tip: If you can't roll into perfect balls, do the best you can and place on the baking sheet.
-The air will help "dry out" the truffles.
-After 15 minutes, you'll be able to roll them into neater balls.)
+(A rolling tip: If you can’t roll into perfect balls, do the best you can and place on the baking sheet.
+The air will help “dry out” the truffles.
+After 15 minutes, you’ll be able to roll them into neater balls.)

 - Roll each ball into cocoa powder to coat.
-Serve immediately or cover at room temperature for up to 1 week to serve at a later time.
+Serve immediately or cover at room temperature for up to 1 week.
 You can refrigerate the truffles, but I prefer serving and eating them at room temperature.
-So, allow to come to room temperature before serving if you prefer.
+Bring to room temperature before serving if you prefer.

-- Make ahead tip: Layer truffles in a tupperware between parchment paper and store at room temperature or in the refrigerator for up to 1 week.
+- Make Ahead & Freezing Instructions: Layer truffles in a storage container between sheets of parchment paper and store at room temperature or in the refrigerator for up to 1 week.
 Freeze for up to 2 months, then thaw overnight in the refrigerator.

-- For the chocolate, I prefer either Baker's, Ghirardelli, or Lindt "Excellence" chocolates.
+- Chocolate: For the chocolate, I prefer either Baker’s, Ghirardelli, or Lindt “Excellence” chocolates.
 They are found in the baking aisle, usually sold in 4 ounce bars.
 You can use milk chocolate or white chocolate, but I would steer clear of bittersweet chocolate for this particular recipe.
-Much too bitter when paired with peppermint extract.